-Students in the Middle School [Grades 6-8] Students are assessed internally on a regular basis according to set standards.
+Students in the Middle School [Grades 6-8] are assessed internally on a regular basis according to set standards.
 They receive a combination of formative and summative assessment that cover a wide range of conceptual, competency and character areas of learning.
 They receive two ATL reports each mid-semester giving them a snapshot idea of how they are progressing and a descriptive end of semester report aimed at guiding them and helping them improve.
 Twice a year there is a three-way conference where student’s write up their own learning goals and share them with their teachers and parents.

-Students in Grades 11 & 12 receive a numerical grade between 1 and 7.
+Students in Grades 9-12 receive a written comment and a numerical grade between 1 and 7.
+Those sitting for IGCSE exams receive a letter grade between A and G according to the IGCSE criteria.
+Information about that system may be found in the ISH IGCSE Booklet.
 Information about the IB Diploma and grades in Grades 11 & 12 may be found in the ISH IB Diploma Booklet.

-One further means of providing feedback on the progress of middle school students at ISH is the International Schools Assessment (ISA).
+One further means of providing feedback on the progress of students at ISH is the International Schools Assessment (ISA).
 The ISA is a high quality standardized test that is externally marked and is widely used by international schools around the world.
 The ISA measures skill levels in English and Math.
 It is not culturally specific and is not tied to any particular syllabus or curriculum.
 Students do not do any specific preparation for the ISA.
 One can read more about the ISA at http://www.acer.edu.au/tests/isa/isa-overview.